ASSERT-KTH/slumps/README.md

 ## Souper new features

-We add some features/options to Souper:
+We added some features/options to Souper:

 - **`souper-subset`**: Based on the candidate indexes, specify the candidates to be applied, for example `-souper-subset=1,2,3,4` or `-souper-subset=0,3`
 - **`souper-valid-count`**: Search for successful optimizations without replacing
 - **`souper-redis-host`**: Host for redis
 - **`souper-redis-pass`**: Password for redis connection

 ## Issues